11 Min Read

 - South Dakota

-We plan to continue expanding our services to additional states because pet parents should have access to affordable and reliable pet care regardless of where they’re from.
-However, we can’t extend our services to states that require in-person visits to treat pets.
+We plan to continue expanding our prescription services to additional states as laws evolve to allow this because pet parents should have access to affordable and reliable pet care regardless of where they’re from.

 So, where can you find an online vet who writes prescriptions?
-Well, look no further than Dutch.
+Look no further than Dutch.
 We’re committed to connecting pet parents with affordable, specialized treatments that can help your furry friend live a more comfortable and fulfilling life—all without waiting weeks to see a veterinarian.

-If you’re interested in finding an online vet to assist with your pet’s health, take our health assessment today and learn if Dutch is right for you.
+If you’re interested in finding an online vet to assist with your pet’s health, join Dutch today.